 The care provider told Ms G that there was only one remaining space but that she could secure it for her father by paying a £5,000 “deposit” – the deposit was never properly explained to Ms G, and it was not until after she had paid it that she learned it was a “Community Fee”.
 The care provider described the Community Fee as being a “one time charge” which covered “the cost of maintaining the extensive communal areas in the community, which include the lounges, dining rooms and bistro, activity rooms, sunrooms, gardens and other outdoor areas such as porches” for the first year of residency.
 It was payable in addition to the normal weekly care fees.
 It could be returned if Mr G chose to leave within 30 days, but after 30 days it would not be refundable.

-Mr G moved in to the care home in February 2010, following an assessment.
+Mr G moved in to the care home the following month after an assessment.
 On the day that he moved in, Ms G was asked to sign a “Resident’s Agreement” on Mr G’s behalf.
 The Resident’s Agreement allowed the home to end Mr G’s placement with 30 days’ notice if it felt unable to care for Mr G, but Ms G was led to believe that this would be very unlikely to happen.

 Mr G’s placement did not go well; the care provider stated that his behaviour was difficult to manage, and the weekly care fee was increased significantly to reflect a need for one-to-one care.
 Ms G was unhappy with some of the aspects of care that the home offered to her father.

-In 2010 – less than six months after Mr G entered the care home – Ms G received a telephone call telling her that the care home could no longer care for her father because of his “challenging behaviour”.
-She was told that she could have as much time as she needed to find another care provider, but the next day she received a letter giving her 14 days to find a suitable care placement, rather than the 30 days stipulated in the Residents Agreement.
+Less than six months after Mr G moved into the care home, Ms G received a telephone call telling her that the care home could no longer care for her father because of his “challenging behaviour”.
+She was told that she could have as much time as she needed to find another care provider, but the next day she received a letter giving her 14 days notice, rather than the 30 days stipulated in the Residents Agreement.
 Fortunately, Ms G was able to find another care provider for her father, and Mr G’s health and general wellbeing has improved greatly.

 Despite Mr G having left the care home early, they refused to refund Mr G’s Community Fee.